 Compared to RDS, Amazon Aurora has built-in DR (disaster recovery) and HA (high availability) capabilities.
 We can easily migrate from commercial database engines like SQL or Oracle to relational database instances.
 Aurora is perfect for scaling small to medium workloads in AWS infrastructure.

-Event-driven architecture (EDA) is a popular way of designing software systems for building scalable and efficient AWS-based applications.
+Event-driven architecture (EDA) is a design pattern in which decoupled components of a system communicate with each other by producing and consuming events.
+In AWS, this architecture leverages managed services to build scalable, reliable, and loosely coupled systems.
 It is also one of the strategies used in scaling AWS infrastructure in below contexts:

-• EDA’s main components are events that are generated by various sources like users, system components, and external components.
+- Its main components are events generated by various sources, such as users, system components, and external components.

-AWS provides several services like Lambda and Simple Queue Service (SQS) that enable EDA events to trigger the execution of a specific code.
+AWS provides several services, such as Lambda and Simple Queue Service (SQS), that enable EDA events to trigger the execution of specific code.

 SQS is a fully managed message queuing service that enables us to decouple and scale various microservices, serverless applications, and distributed systems within the AWS infrastructure.
 We can use SQS to decouple the system components so that they can work and scale independently.